How to safely carry (and access) cash in other countries

-Before you visit a country, check online to see if it’s mostly cashless or cash-dependent.
+Before you visit a country, do some research online to see whether it’s a mostly cashless or cash-dependent society.
 It’s worth doing a quick online search to save yourself the headache later.

 Withdraw money in your home country

-If you’re travelling to a cash-dependent country, it’s best not to rely on ATMs to retrieve cash.
+Whether or not you’re travelling to a cash-dependent country, it’s best to always have at least some cash on you.
+While you don’t want to carry hundreds of dollars, you should leave Canada with at least some cash – it’s best not to completely rely on international ATMs to retrieve cash.
 You may run into many problems, such as not being able to find an ATM, having issues with an ATM that’s out of service or getting hit with unexpected ATM fees.

-Consider taking out cash in your home country before going on your trip.
-It’s a good idea to stock up on small bills: If you’re travelling to a cash-dependent country, vendors may not always have change for large bills.
+It’s also a good idea to stock up on small bills: If you’re travelling to a cash-dependent country, vendors may not always have change for large bills.

 If you’ll get cash while travelling, know where (and where not to) go

-traveller’s checks can be a convenient option for getting cash overseas.
-However, you may have trouble cashing them in if you’re going to a remote or developing country.
+- Traveller’s cheques.
+Traveller’s cheques used to be a convenient option for getting cash overseas.
+However, many banks no longer issue them and even if they do, you may have trouble cashing them in if you’re going to a remote or developing country.